-David Malouf's An Imaginary Life (1978) is not set in Australia and has no Australian characters.
+David Malouf's An Imaginary Life is not set in Australia and has no Australian characters.
 It is set at the edge of the Roman Empire, in the first century AD.
 Australia as "Australia" would not exist for almost 2,000 years.
 This lack of identifiably Australian components is probably why An Imaginary Life is rarely mentioned as a great Australian book that deserves more attention.

-To create this story so far removed from contemporary Australian experience, Malouf had to imagine a life vastly different from his own.
-In doing so he has dreamed a novel into existence that is exceptionally well written, rich in poetry and evocative detail.
-It is a work reminiscent of the writings of a mountain hermit or nature mystic.
-Its central themes also resonate with ongoing debates about what it means to be Australian.
+An Imaginary Life is exceptionally well written, rich in poetry and evocative detail.
+It is a work reminiscent of the writings of a mountain hermit or nature mystic - but that's not why I selected it as the https://theconversation.com/the-case-for-david-maloufs-an-imaginary-life-28201 one Australian book that deserves more attention.
+I selected it because its central themes resonate with ongoing debates about what it means to be Australian.